gourryinverse/cxl-boot-to-bash/doc/platform/bios-and-efi.rst

 BIOS/EFI Configuration
 ######################

-Hardware, BIOS, and EFI are all responsible for configuring static information about devices (or potential future devices) such that Linux can build the appropriate logical representations of these devices.
+BIOS and EFI are largely responsible for configuring static information about devices (or potential future devices) such that Linux can build the appropriate logical representations of these devices.

-Much of what this section is concerned with is ACPI Table production and static memory map configuration.

 At a high level, this is what occurs during this phase of configuration.